10 Best Dubliner Cheese Substitutes

 Parmigiano-Reggiano Cheese - Dubliner Cheese Substitute

-Parmigiano-Reggiano makes sense as a Dubliner cheese substitute specifically because Dubliner was partly inspired by it.
+Parmigiano-Reggiano makes sense as a Dubliner substitute specifically because Dubliner was partly inspired by it.
 The nuttiness and granular texture are similar, and it works well in anything where Dubliner is being grated rather than melted.

-6. Bellavitano Gold
+6. BellaVitano Gold

-It is not in every grocery store, but Whole Foods and specialty cheese shops usually carry it.
+That flavor profile maps almost directly onto Dubliner.
 If you can find it, it is worth choosing over generic cheddar for recipes where Dubliner’s specific character really matters.

-7. Red Leicester
+8. Red Leicester Cheese

 Red Leicester Cheese - Dubliner Cheese Substitute

-8. Cashew Cheese
+9. Cashew Cheese

 Cashew Cheese - Dubliner Cheese Substitute